awslabs/amazon-ec2-instance-qualifier/README.md

   -ami string
         [OPTIONAL] ami id
   -bucket string
-        [OPTIONAL] the name of the bucket created in the last run.
-When provided with this flag, the CLI won't create new resources, but try to grab test results from the bucket.
+        [OPTIONAL] the name of the Bucket created in the last run.
+When provided with this flag, the CLI won't create new resources, but try to grab test results from the Bucket.
 If you provide this flag, you don't need to specify any required flags
-  -custom-script string
+  -config-file string
+        [OPTIONAL] path to config file for cli input parameters in JSON -custom-script string
         [OPTIONAL] path to Bash script to be executed on instance-types BEFORE agent runs test-suite and monitoring -instance-types string